 ICC’s concerns on the improper use of Customs valuation databases have been echoed by several countries and the setting of reference pricing has already been the subject of several WTO Dispute Settlement cases.
 ICC will continue to engage with the WTO, WCO, other intergovernmental organizations as well as with individual governments to raise awareness on this important issue.

-Taxation, Customs and Trade Facilitation
+Learn more about the ICC Commission on Customs and Trade Facilitation

 Follow Donia Hammami of the ICC Commission on Customs and Trade Facilitation on Twitter @Donia_Hammami